 Background:

-Working in support of the end user, a U.S. building material manufacturer, Hindon’s customer, an engineering firm that specializes in capital improvement projects for industrial clients, needed to add additional industrial brakes to a fiber insulation press packing system.
-The existing servo brake motors on the fiber packaging machine proved inadequate when subjected to back pressure from compressing fiber insulation-filled bags into packages, resulting in creeping.
+Hindon’s customer, an engineering firm specializing in capital improvement projects for industrial clients, was contracted to support a United States-based building material manufacturer with the integration of industrial brakes into a fiber insulation press packing system.
+The fiber packaging machine’s existing servo brake motors proved inadequate when subjected to back pressure from compressing fiber insulation-filled bags into packages, resulting in creep.

-As a solution, the customer endeavored to add external brakes to the press packing system – both on the pusher chain drive and on the compression tunnel chain drive.
-The brakes had to be mounted on the driven shafts and would serve as holding brakes when the pusher or compression tunnel press plate reached its destination with the servo motors powered off.
-Upon completion of the corresponding process, the brakes would be powered back on and the pusher or compression tunnel press plate would retract to its original position.
+Consequently, the client sought to implement external brakes to the press packing system, specifically on both the pusher chain drive and the compression tunnel chain drive.
+The brakes needed to be mounted on the driven shafts, functioning as holding brakes when the pusher or compression tunnel press plate reached its destination with the servo motors powered off.
+Upon completion of each process, the brakes would be reactivated, retracting the pusher or compression tunnel plate to its initial position.

-Given Hindon’s experience providing application-specific industrial braking solutions across industries, as well as Hindon’s experience with retrofit applications, Hindon was a natural fit to design and supply the ideal braking system for this application.
+Given Hindon’s experience providing application-specific industrial braking solutions across various industries, and its expertise with retrofit applications, Hindon was a natural fit to design and supply the ideal braking system for this application.

-The existing multipack press system was equipped with servo brake motors that proved to be inadequate.
+The existing multipack press system, previously equipped with inadequate servo brake motors.

 Application Challenges: